csiro/connectivity/README.md

 ```

 **2. Creating Overviews**
 Use the `create_overviews()` function to generate and embed overviews into the TIFF file.
+You might need to load the GDAL module in a HPC system (e.g. `module load gdal/3.7.2`) for this function.

 ```python
 create_overviews(